 In an effort to keep its written policies up to date so that they can be used consistently as a basis for School Committee action and administrative decision, the Committee will review its policies on a regular basis.

-The Committee will evaluate how the policies have been executed by the school staff and will weigh the results.
-It will rely on the school staff, students, and the community for providing evidence of the effect of the policies it has adopted.
+In its review, the Committee will evaluate how policies have been implemented.
+It will consider feedback from school staff, students, and the community when revising policies, as appropriate.

-The Superintendent is given the continuing commission of calling to the Committee's attention all policies that are out of date or for other reason appear to need revision.
+The Superintendent is expected to call to the attention of the Committee all policies that are out of date or for other reason appear to need revision.

-The School Committee directs the Superintendent to periodically recall all policy and regulations manuals for administrative updating and Committee review.

-SOURCE: MASC
+SOURCE: MASC – Updated 2022